zenekp/usb-node-dashboard/README.md

 usb-node-dashboard
 ==================

-Node dashboard to connect to oauth API
+Node dashboard to connect to oAuth API

 To start :

-node node_modules/http-server/bin/http-server ./app/
+node server.js